-Part of keeping dentures in good condition is avoiding stains and discolouration.
-This can happen when dentures are exposed to staining pigments in food and drink, just like it happens to tooth.
+Part of keeping dentures in optimal condition is avoiding food and drinks that stain.
+This can happen when dentures are exposed to dark pigments in food and drink, just like it happens to natural teeth.

 To keep your dentures naturally white, try to avoid food and drink with strong pigments, such as tea and coffee, red wine, berries and dark sauces.
 Smoking should also be avoided, as it can stain dentures and increase the risks for many oral health and general health problems.

-When you're used to how your dentures feel, you should be able to eat most of your favourite foods without making too many sacrifices, and even hard and chewy foods may be enjoyed in moderation if you eat with care and take good care of your oral hygiene.
+When you're used to how your dentures feel, you should be able to eat most of your favourite foods without making too many sacrifices, and even hard and chewy foods may be enjoyed in moderation if you prepare them softer and take good care of your oral hygiene.